-Share-Based Payments - The Company accounts for share-based payments in accordance with ASC 718, "Compensation - Stock Compensation" ("ASC 718") and the impact on the Company's Consolidated Statements of Financial Condition and Statements of Operations is discussed in Note 17.
+Share-Based Payments - The Company accounts for share-based payments in accordance with ASC 718, "Compensation - Stock Compensation" ("ASC 718").
+See Note 17 for further information.

 Compensation expense recognized pursuant to share-based awards is based on the grant date fair value of the award.
 The fair value (as measured on the grant date) of awards that vest from one to five years ("Service-based Awards") is amortized over the vesting periods or requisite service periods as required under ASC 718, however, the vesting of some Service-based Awards will accelerate upon the occurrence of certain events.
 The Company amortizes the grant-date fair value of share-based compensation awards made to employees, who are or will become retirement eligible prior to the stated vesting date, over the expected substantive service period.
 For the purposes of calculating diluted net income per share attributable to Evercore Partners Inc. common shareholders, unvested Service-based Awards are included in the diluted weighted average Class A Shares outstanding using the treasury stock method.
 Once vested, restricted stock units ("RSUs") and restricted stock are included in the basic and diluted weighted average Class A Shares outstanding.
 Expense relating to RSUs and restricted stock is charged to Employee Compensation and Benefits within the Consolidated Statements of Operations.
 For a discussion of Event-based Awards, see Note 17.